Information before you start your tour with us

 We have 2 lodges in the cultural zone of Manu National Park.

-Rainforest Lodge located at 900 msl, has twin and double rooms, shared toilets and showers, dining room, kitchen, and deck chairs.
-There is electricity available in the rooms; light and battery chargers.
+Rainforest Lodge located at 900 msl, which has twin and double rooms, shared toilets and showers, dining room, kitchen, and deck chairs.
+There is electricity available in all rooms; light and battery chargers.

 Bonanza Ecological Reserve located in the lowland area, at 445 Msl.
 The lodge has twin and double rooms, shared toilets and showers, dining room, kitchen, two platforms for tents, hammocks and deck chairs, we also have twin and double rooms with private bathroom and shower, available at an additional cost.